 So eating orange marmalade doesn’t add many calories to our morning consumption of toast or cereals.
 Some health studies suggest eating marmalade as a snack between meals – although not on same the scale of consumption of the brown bear from deepest Peru.

 I was really pleased to find out that marmalade is low in calories.
-Marmalade on a small brown toast is perfect breakfast or afternoon snack if you are using My Fit Station meal plans and want to loose a bit of weight in a healthy way.
+Marmalade on a small brown toast is perfect breakfast or afternoon snack if you want to loose a bit of weight in a healthy way.

 How much sodium does marmalade have?